? Table of Contents

 Solution:

-- Check that your column headers match exactly:
+- Check that your column headers match:

 first_nameandlast_name(with underscores, lowercase) - Make sure every row has both a first and last name filled in